Strauman/travis-latexbuild/README.md

 Which TeX-scheme to use; this is, basically, how many packages are installed on the docker image by default.
 - `full`: Full contains most of the packages in CTAN and has a docker image of 3GB that needs to be downloaded every time.
-- `small`: contains only the bare necessities, missing packages will be attempted to be installed using `texliveonfly`.
-You can manually add packages that you wish to installed using the `packages` option.
+- `small`: contains only the bare necessities, and probably will most of the packages that you wish to used be specified in the `packages` option.
 (- `medium`: Coming later)
+- `texliveonfly`: Is the `small` image, but missing packages will be attempted to be installed using `texliveonfly`.
+You can still manually add packages that you wish to installed using the `packages` option.

 ## `packages`
 - Accepted values: comma (**not** space) separated list
 - Default value: _empty_

 What packages should also be installed using TeXLives `tlmgr` before running the TeX-files.
-Note that `texliveonfly` will attempt to install missing packages automatically.
+Note that when using the `texliveonfly` image, it will attempt to install missing packages automatically.

 ## `latexmk-flags`
 - Specify compile flags to latexmk, for example `-dvi`